EESSI/test-suite/README.md

 origin  git@github.com:EESSI/test-suite.git (push)
 ```

 You can add a fork to your local clone by adding a new remote.
 Pick a name for the remote that you find easy to recognize.
-E.g. to add the fork https://github.com/casparvl/test-suite
+E.g. to add the fork https://github.com/casparvl/test-suite and give it the (local) name `casparvl`, run:

 ```bash
 git remote add casparvl git@github.com:casparvl/test-suite.git
 ```

-With `git remote -v` you should now see:
+With `git remote -v` you should now see the new remote:

 ```bash
 $ git remote -v